Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/Running_a_Python_Application.md

 The `graalpy` launcher can be used in interactive mode or to run a script.

-The following example demonstrates how to run a Python script, and then compile it into a native executable file.
+The following example demonstrates how to run a Python script, and then compile it into a native executable.
 The application uses the Python [Pyfiglet ASCII art package](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/).

+1. Install `graalpy` and [Create a Virtual Environment](#creating-a-virtual-environment), then activate it.

-1. Install the `pyfiglet` package using `pip` in your virtual environment:
+2. Install the `pyfiglet` package using `pip` in your virtual environment:
     ```bash
     pip install pyfiglet
     ```

-2. Copy the following contents into a file named _text_styler.py_:
+3. Copy the following contents into a file named _text_styler.py_:
     ```python
     import pyfiglet
     import sys